-The majority of the Academy Trust's income is received from the Education and Skills Funding Agency ('ESFA') in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA during the year ended 31 August 2020 and the associated expenditure of these grants are shown as restricted funds in the Statement of Financial Activities.
+The majority of the Academy Trust's income is received from the Education and Skills Funding Agency (ESFA) in the form of recurrent grants, the use of which is restricted to particular purposes.
+The grants received from the ESFA during the year ended 31 August 2021 and the associated expenditure of these grants are shown as restricted funds in the Statement of Financial Activities.

-The Academy Trust also receives grants for fixed assets from the ESFA and other organisations / funders and these are shown as restricted fixed asset funds in the Statement of Financial Activities.
+The Academy Trust also receives grants for fixed assets form the ESFA and other organisations / funders and these are shown as restricted fixed asset funds in the Statement of Financial Activities.
 The balance of the restricted fixed asset fund is reduced by the depreciation charges on the assets acquired using these funds.

-For the year ended 31 August 2020, the Academy Trust's total income (excluding capital grants) was £2,150,000 (2019: £2,205,000) while the total expenditure (excluding depreciation and LGPS FRS102 pension cost charges) was £2,124,000 (2019: £2,117,000), resulting in a net operating surplus for the year of £26,000 (2019: £49,000).
+For the year ended 31 August 2021, the Academy Trust's total income (excluding capital grants) was £2,228,000 (2020: £2,150,000) while the total expenditure (excluding depreciation and LGPS FRS102 pension cost charges) was £2,208,000 (2020: £2,124,000), resulting in a net operating surplus for the year of £20,000 (2020: £26,000).